data-science-infinity/data-science-infinity.github.io/_posts/2021-11-02-A-B-Test-in-Python.md

     print(f'As our chi-square statistic of {chi2_statistic} is higher than our critical value {critical_value}, we reject the null hypothesis and conclude that: {alternate_hypothesis}')
 else:
     print(f'As our chi-square statistic of {chi2_statistic} is lower than our critical value {critical_value}, we retain the null hypothesis and conclude that: {null_hypothesis}')

+OUTPUT:
+As our chi-square statistic of 1.9414468614812481 is lower than our critical value 3.841458820694124, we retain the null hypothesis and conclude that: There is no relationship between the mailer type and signup rate.
+They are independent.
 ```

 #### PRINT THE RESULTS (P_VALUE)